 That does not mean that cryptographers will just sit around and wait until there is a problem.
 The successor to SHA-2, conveniently named SHA-3, has already been finalized.
 When it’s time to make another switch, the SSL industry may use SHA-3 as its next choice, or it may look to an entirely different algorithm.

 It takes years to properly research and vet new cryptographic standards, and then develop software that supports them.
 Hopefully it is reassuring to know the industry is always at least one step ahead.

 Every so often we like to re-Hash some of our best, older content in the hopes that our new readers may enjoy it.
-This article, which originally ran June 29, 2016, it has been updated and revised by Patrick Nohe for 2018.
+This article, which was originally written by Vincent Lynch on June 29, 2016, has been updated and revised by Patrick Nohe for 2018.